slevithan/regex/README.md

 ```

 > [!NOTE]
 > Flag <kbd>n</kbd> is based on .NET, C++, PCRE, Perl, and XRegExp, which share the <kbd>n</kbd> flag letter but call it *explicit capture*, *no auto capture*, or *nosubs*.
-In `regex`, the implicit flag <kbd>n</kbd> also prevents using numbered backreferences to named groups in the outer regex, which follows the behavior of C++.
+In `regex`, the implicit flag <kbd>n</kbd> also prevents using numbered backreferences to refer to named groups in the outer regex, which follows the behavior of C++ (Ruby also prevents this even without flag <kbd>n</kbd>).
 Referring to named groups by number is a footgun, and the way that named groups are numbered is inconsistent across regex flavors.

-> Aside: Flag <kbd>n</kbd>'s behavior also enables `regex` to emulate atomic groups and recursion.
+> Aside: Flag <kbd>n</kbd>'s behavior also enables `regex` to emulate atomic groups, subroutines, and recursion.

 ## 🧩 Interpolation